wasitha-john/thunder/README.md

     }'
     ```

-    Alternatively, you can update the existing system default application with the following cURL command:
+    Alternatively, you can update the initial application created with the data seeding script with the following cURL command:

     ```bash
     curl -kL -X PUT -H 'Content-Type: application/json' -H 'Accept: application/json' https://localhost:8090/applications/550e8400-e29b-41d4-a716-446655440000 \